 Well hello there, it’s Laura Stewart here.
 To say I am buzzing right now is an understatement.
-By now you lovely people that read my articles know that I’m quite the fan of the band IDLES.
+I’m quite the fan of the band IDLES.
 So it was a joy to learn that the band were going to be playing three live sets from the infamous Abbey Road studios in London.
 IDLES new album Ultra Mono is out on 25th September, and in any typical year the band would be out there playing live gigs galore, but of course, we are living through the apocalyptic year 2020, so much of our entertainment is brought to us online.
 For a hermit like myself, it’s all worked out rather wonderfully.
 I get to see my favourite band play where I’d usually never get the chance.
 Is it the same as a live gig in the flesh?
 No, it couldn’t possibly be without a crowd, but Joe Talbot and the boys certainly make it as good as it gets.

 So, on Saturday 29th August (almost a year since I last saw them play live, really live!), I hopped onto my little bed, poured a glass of sangria (posh!) and laid down to enjoy the greatest boy band from Bristol since, well, IDLES.
 I wasn’t lying down for long.